niemopen/niem-naming-design-rules/ndr6-outline.md

 | ReferenceCode | `xs:complexType/@appinfo:referenceCode` |
 | HasProperty | `xs:complexType/xs:complexContent/xs:extension/xs:sequence/xs:element` or `xs:complexType/xs:complexContent/xs:extension/xs:attribute` |

-A Class object is also represented in XSD by a complex type with simple content, if and only if attributes from a model namespace are included.
-Figure 4-7 shows this sort of Class object in CMF and the corresponding XSD.
+Figure 4-8 shows a Class object in CMF, and then in XSD as a complex type with attributes but no child elements.

 <div style="font-size:90%;">